BielRoig/hfeb-guide/content/docs/the-deck/_index.md

 ## The Toolbox

-Beyond the combo pieces, hFEB runs a curated set of support cards that smooth out the deck's mana, recursion, disruption, and recovery.
-Click on any card to jump straight to its breakdown.
+Beyond the combo pieces, hFEB runs a curated set of support cards that smooth out the deck's mana, recursion, disruption, and recovery.<br>
+*Click on any card to jump straight to its breakdown.*

 <div class="toolbox-grid">
   <a href="#mana-creatures" class="toolbox-card">{{< scryfall-card name="Birds of Paradise" set="lea" />}}</a>